Eimskip

 Eimskipafélag Íslands hf.
 (Note: hf. stands for hlutafélag (lit. 'shares partnership', cf. limited liability company).) (/is/, lit.
 'Iceland Steamship Company'), trading as Eimskip (/is/, lit.
 'Steamship'), is an international shipping company with 56 offices in 20 countries and four continents; Europe, North America, South America and Asia.
 Eimskip specialises in worldwide freight forwarding services with focus on frozen and chilled commodities.
 The company also operates the passenger transport ferries Baldur and Særún.

 Eimskip was founded on 17 January 1914, with the issue of shares where many Icelanders became founding members and the company was called "the favourite child of the nation", in Icelandic "óskabarn þjóðarinnar".

 Eimskip operates seven vessels and received its newest and most environmentally friendly vessels in 2020, Dettifoss and Brúarfoss, which sail in collaboration with the Greenlandic shipping company Royal Arctic Line between Iceland, Greenland, the Faroe Islands and Scandinavia.

-Eimskips also operates 42 warehouses and cold storages in North-America, Europe and Asia.
+Also, Eimskip operates 42 warehouses and cold storages in North America, Europe, and Asia.
 And was once the biggest owner of cold storages in the world with over 180 cold storages on five continents.